 - Parking on lawns, landscaped areas, sidewalks, curbs, end caps, or other areas not specifically designated by signs or curb markings as parking areas is a violation and the vehicle will be towed or cited accordingly.
 The absence of a "NO PARKING" sign does not denote parking is permitted.

 - Visitor spaces are provided for persons not affiliated with the University.
 Faculty, staff, and students may not utilize visitor spaces until open parking begins at 5:30 p.m.
 Visitors are subject to the same rules and regulations as the campus community.
 Campus members are responsible for the actions of their visitors and should advise them in which areas they are allowed to park in.
 Visitors must have a permit at all times.
 Weekend Parking (Friday after 3:00pm, Saturday and Sunday – No Permit Required).
-Individuals are allowed to park in any available Visitor, Reserved, Staff, Student or Timed (for more than the allotted time) space on VSU campus.
+Individuals are allowed to park in any available Visitor, Reserved, Staff, Student or Timed (for more than the allotted time during open parking & weekend parking only; must park for posted time limit during normal business hours) space on VSU campus.
 If a visitor receives a parking citation for no parking permit displayed, they should immediately notify the Parking & Transportation Department for instructions.
 The department will decide if the citation(s) can be cleared as a guest or if the ticket(s) should proceed with an appeal (decision based on the customer’s account and citation violation).
 Visitor vehicles are subject to be towed from VSU campus at the owner’s expense if 5 or more unpaid/unidentified citations are issued.
 Visitors are responsible for registering their vehicle with the Parking & Transportation Department.

 - All motor vehicles will be parked on campus in such a manner as not to impede vehicle and/or pedestrian traffic or in a manner which creates a hazard.
 Any vehicle parked in the parking decks, or in any parking lot, that exceeds the length of the space where the lines that outline the space ends and interferes with the 2 way flow of traffic may be cited for impeding traffic/blocking road.
 Also, vehicles parked in the parking decks that overhang the line that is painted on the ground and also posted on a sign may be cited.
 Deck Parking Example